Credit History vs. Credit Score: What Are The Differences?

 Comprehensive credit histories are necessary components of consumer financial stability.
 Compiling countless data collections and collecting and analyzing credit history information is complex and convoluted.

 Various companies provide services related to a consumer’s credit history.
 These include three major players: Experian, Equifax, and TransUnion.
-Each company collects different personal information from its customers and stores it in its databases.
-Consumers are able to access their records through these databases or purchase credit reports directly from the companies themselves.
+Each company collects personal information from its customers and stores it in its databases.
+Consumers can access their records through these databases or purchase credit reports directly from the companies.
 Banks offer free information annually, depending on their account type.

-Each organization utilizes distinct algorithms to assess risk associated with potential customers or borrowers looking for loans or other lines of credit, providing lenders with an understanding of how likely someone is to pay back money borrowed from them based upon past behavior as reflected by their credit score.
+Each organization utilizes distinct algorithms to assess credit risk associated with potential customers or borrowers looking for loans or other lines of credit, providing lenders with an understanding of how likely someone is to pay back money borrowed from them based upon past behavior as reflected by their credit score.
+These algorithms are commonly known as credit scoring models.

 Experian